odrevet/teach-yourself-game-programming-sdl2/Chap07_UFO2/README.md

-In this chapter the game engine and thus the UFO game is upgraded with the support  of the joystick controler.
+In this chapter the game engine and the UFO game are upgraded with the support of the joystick controller.
 I was amaze that the original Windows exe worked fine on linux with wine and an Xbox controler.